BDSM Training for Beginners: Kink Education by Professional Trainers

 What is BDSM?

-What is BDSM
+What is BDSM training

-BDSM is an acronym that stands for Bondage/Discipline, Submission/Dominance, and Sadism/Masochism.
+BDSM is an acronym that stands for Bondage/Discipline, Submission/Dominance and Sadism/Masochism.
 It is an umbrella term for describing the various kinks it covers.
-The common factors that BDSM involves are mostly Power dynamics roleplay, Pain & Humiliation, etc. A brief description of these subcategories is as follows:
+The common factors that BDSM involves are mostly Power dynamics roleplay, Pain & Humiliation etc. A brief description of these subcategories is as follows:

 • Bondage/Discipline: Bondage literally means to physically restrict someone by either tying them up or using handcuffs etc. Discipline comes into play during the power dynamics that are a major part of BDSM, where the Dominant Partner sets rules and instructions to be followed by the submissive partner.